electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	created 0 fifos

 This was one of those moments when you realize you were barking up the wrong tree all the time.
 Facepalm.
-The missing inodes are the character devices.
+The missing inodes are the character devices [\[11\]][11].
 Of course nothing will boot!
-Binwalk did not have the required permissions to create them.
-We have to extract the file system as root:
+Upon extraction, binwalk did not have the required permissions to create such files.
+I have to extract the file system as root to get the whole contents of the image:

 	$ sudo sasquatch D0000.squashfs
 	[sudo] password for pol: